jasonsford/jasonsford/README.md

 <h2 align="center">Hey there, I'm Jason 👋</h2>
 <h3 align="center">I'm a Principal Research Engineer at <a href="https://proofpoint.com">Proofpoint</a> and a recent graduate of the Applied Computer Science: Cybersecurity program at <a href="https://usca.edu/">The University of South Carolina Aiken</a>.
-<br>I'm interested in building security tools and have experience writing Java, PowerShell, and Python.
+<br>I'm interested in conducting research related to machine learning and building security tools.
+I have experience writing Java, PowerShell, and Python.
-<br>I'm currently learning about machine learning and applications for enhancing detection of malware across different channels.

 <h2 align="center">Connect With Me And My Work</h2>
 <p align="center"><a href="http://www.jasonsford.com">My Personal Profile</a></p>